World War III: A picture

 communist: Obsolete.
 See al Qaeda.

-counterterrorism: Terrorism.
+counter-terrorism: Terrorism.

 detained in his absence: Media smeared without talking to him.